-2.3 Installing a SIM card
+2.3 Installing a SIM card (does not apply for unit 2)

 On models with GSM modem you have to install a SIM card.
-All common SIM cards may be used except for 3G cards.
-Profort a/s recommends the use of a SIM card with subscription and not a prepaid card as the latter often has an expiry date after e.g. six months.
+All common SIM cards may be used except for pure 3G cards.
+Profort a/s recommends the use of a SIM card with subscription and not a pre-paid card as the latter often has an expiry date after e.g. six months.